owanturist/react-impulse/README.md

 }
 ```

 That is a complete implementation of two-way Counter's state management.
-With more complex state the amount of hooks to support the two-way binding will grow dramatically.
+The number of hooks to support the two-way binding grows dramatically with a more complex state.

 A brute-force workaround to reduce the two-way binding hustle is to store the Input's state outside the component.
-This way any component which passes the state and the setState callback might read and change the state's value:
+This way, any component which passes the state and the setState callback might read and change the state's value:

 ```tsx
 import React from 'react'